clarklindeveloper/notes/angular - ultimateangular - advanced.md

 ## http service observables

+- `todos$` means we are expecting some sort of observable on the todos property
+- we use this with the | async pipe to subscribe to it `todos$ | async`
 - replacing static products list to the db.json (db json entries are like endpoints with array as value)
 - make api requests
 - setup service allows us to inject it into our component,